 Apple pulled off a return to form with the release of the iPhone 6.

 While the past few generations of iPhone have been somewhat lacklustre – from stagnant design and a slightly stale operating system – the combination of a larger screen, TouchID and iOS 8 make the iPhone 6 a superb option for Vodafone customers.

 While the iPhone 6 is one of the more expensive options for Vodafone customers (you'll be paying a minimum of $5 a month in handset repayments no matter your plan for the 16GB version), it's a versatile and intelligent handset that is arguably worth the expense.

 To grab an iPhone on a Vodafone plan, you'll be paying anywhere between $74 a month (16GB iPhone, 500MB of data) and $112 a month (128GB iPhone, 10GB of data).

 If you're searching for a phone that's a little more budget friendly, without sacrificing too much performance, the Huawei Ascend Mate 7 4G may be the Vodafone phone for you.

 While it's definitely not for the small-handed thanks to its 6-inch Full HD screen, the "big is beautiful" philosophy definitely works here, especially given the asking price.

-Available for as little as $38 a month ($8 handset fee, $30 plan), the Ascend Mate 7 is a fantastically specced phone for a budget price.
+Available for as little as $40 a month (500MB of data), the Ascend Mate 7 is a fantastically specced phone for a budget price.